samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 This toggle is located in `Applications` -> `<Your App Name>` -> `Settings` -> `Advanced Settings` -> `Grant Types`.

 The `audience` claim is related to the API you are requesting access to.
-You can create audiences for your APIs and protected resources in the [API](https://manage.auth0.com/#/apis) section of the Auth0 Dasboard.
+You can create audiences for your APIs and protected resources in the [API](https://manage.auth0.com/#/apis) section of the Auth0 Dashboard.

 ### Scopes and Granular Permissions in Auth0
 Thanks to the use of [rules in Auth0](https://auth0.com/docs/rules/current), it is very easy to have granular permissions for machine-to-machine communications.
 When a client uses the client credentials grant, a rule can be run to check for any data in the request, including `scopes` or `roles`.
 With this information, you can choose to either grant or deny the request.